ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

  - We offer platforms and services for researchers working with [sensitive data](https://docs-research-it.berkeley.edu/services/srdc/)

  - Get paid to develop your skills in research data and computing!
-Berkeley Research Computing is hiring several graduate student Domain Consultants for flexible appointments, 10% to 25% effort (4-10 hours/week).
-Email your cover letter and CV to: research-it@berkeley.edu.
+   - Berkeley Research Computing is hiring several graduate student Domain Consultants for flexible appointments, 10% to 25% effort (4-10 hours/week).
+   - Email your cover letter and CV to: research-it@berkeley.edu.

 # Introduction

-We'll do this mostly as a demonstration.
+We'll do this in part as a demonstration.
 We encourage you to login to your account and try out the various examples yourself as we go through them.

-Much of this material is based on the extensive Savio documention we have prepared and continue to prepare, available at [https://docs-research-it.berkeley.edu/services/high-performance-computing/](https://docs-research-it.berkeley.edu/services/high-performance-computing/).
+Much of this material is based on the extensive Savio documention we have prepared and continue to update, available at [https://docs-research-it.berkeley.edu/services/high-performance-computing/](https://docs-research-it.berkeley.edu/services/high-performance-computing/).

 The materials for this tutorial are available using git at the short URL ([tinyurl.com/brc-oct22](https://tinyurl.com/brc-apr24)), the  GitHub URL ([https://github.com/ucb-rit/savio-training-slurm-conda-spring-2024](https://github.com/ucb-rit/savio-training-slurm-conda-spring-2024)), or simply as a [zip file](https://github.com/ucb-rit/savio-training-slurm-conda-spring-2024/archive/main.zip).

+# How to get additional help

+ - For technical issues and questions about using Savio:
+    - brc-hpc-help@berkeley.edu
+ - For questions about computing resources in general, including cloud computing:
+    - brc@berkeley.edu or research-it-consulting@berkeley.edu
+    - office hours: Wed.
+1:30-3:00 and Thur.
+9:30-11:00 [on Zoom](https://research-it.berkeley.edu/programs/berkeley-research-computing/research-computing-consulting)
+ - For questions about data management (including HIPAA-protected data):
+    - researchdata@berkeley.edu
+    - office hours: Wed.
+1:30-3:00 and Thur.
+9:30-11:00 [on Zoom](https://research-it.berkeley.edu/programs/berkeley-research-computing/research-computing-consulting)

 # Outline